 - 1 clementine or orange

-- Place the dry cranberries in a bowl with 1 cup of hot water and a teabag for 5 minutes.
+- Hydrate.
+Place the dry cranberries in a bowl with 1 cup of hot water and a teabag for 5 minutes.

 - Remove the cinnamon sticks and the cloves.

-- You can add to a jar, cool down, and store it in the fridge for later, or serve immediately.
+- Store.
+You can add to a jar, cool down, and store it in the fridge for later, or serve immediately.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.
 See our full Nutritional Disclosure here.

-Please note that some of the links here are affiliate links and I will earn a commission if you purchase through those links.
-I use all of the products listed and recommend them because they are companies that I have found helpful and trustworthy.
+Please note that some of the links here are affiliate links, and I will earn a commission if you purchase through those links.
+I recommend all of the products listed because they are companies I have found helpful and trustworthy.